St. George DUI Attorney

 Under Utah’s new DUI law, certain drivers could find themselves over the legal limit after just one drink.
 Your blood alcohol content, or BAC, depends on a number of factors aside from the amount of alcohol you have consumed, including your size, weight, metabolism, and food intake.
 Furthermore, law enforcement officials are permitted by law to arrest you for DUI if you are not in “actual physical control” of a vehicle.
 This means that you can get a DUI even if you are not actually driving.
 Something as seemingly minor as sitting in the driver’s seat of a parked vehicle with the keys in the ignition could result in a DUI.

-- First Offense: Mandatory 2 days in jail or 48 hours of community service with a maximum of 180 days in jail; minimum fines of $1,310; driver’s license suspension of 120 days; and, all alcohol DUI convictions now require one year of Ignition Interlock Device on every car you drive, and if BAC is at least 0.16 percent, mandatory ignition interlock device installed on your vehicle for 3 years.
+Mandatory 2 days in jail or 48 hours of community service with a maximum of 180 days in jail and minimum fines of $1,310 as well as a driver’s license suspension of 120 days.
+All alcohol DUI convictions now require one year of Ignition Interlock Device on every car you drive.
+If BAC is at least 0.16 percent, mandatory ignition interlock device installed on your vehicle for 3 years.

 It is important to note that a third DUI arrest or a current DUI arrest with qualifying prior convictions of Impaired Driving or Alcohol Reckless Driving, or similar charges in other states, within a timeframe of 10 years will be prosecuted as a felony.
 If convicted, you will be sentenced to at least 62.5 days in jail.